La-Lojban/lojban.pw/pages/books/learn-lojban.md

 The advantage of **le nicte ba pluka** over **le nicte ba cu pluka** is only in conciseness, you can usually skip saying **cu** in such cases since the sentence can't be understood otherwise anyway.

-If you wish to put a modal term before a noun you can separate it by explicitly "ending" the term with the helper word **ku**:
+If you wish to put a modal term before a noun you can separate it from the following text by explicitly "ending" the term with the helper word **ku**:

 > **ba ku le nicte cu pluka**
 > **le nicte ba cu pluka**